Josephmmead/spark_yaml_ingestion/README.md

 4. Save the changes and exit the text editor.

-5. Run the controller.py script to start the data ingestion process:
+5. Run the controller.py script to start the data ingestion process.

 6. Monitor the console output for progress updates and SQL statement results.